SaysKez/dev-bones/zombie/README.md

 - .gitignore set up to ignore all those clunky node modules and files that would clog your repo.

 ## How to Use
-After downloading...

 ### Initial Setup
+After downloading the zombie files...
-1. Install Sass globally:

-`npm install -g sass`
+1. Install Sass globally: `npm install -g sass`

-2. Install Grunt globally:

-`npm install -g grunt-cli`
+2. Install Grunt globally: `npm install -g grunt-cli`

 3. cd into your project directory

-4. Install Grunt project dependencies
+4. Install Grunt project dependencies: `npm install`

-`npm install`

 5. **Go!** Customise the content, configure grunt tasks, and unleash your zombie.